hobbist2102/RSVP_APP_CURSOR_COpilot/PENDING_FIXES.md

 - ⬜ Review and align all TypeScript types with database schema
 - ⬜ Fix TypeScript errors related to date handling and optional properties
 - ✅ Standardize tenant filtering in all database queries

+## TypeScript Issues

+The following TypeScript issues remain to be fixed:

+### Query Builder Issues
+- Type errors in `query-builder.ts` when indexing table by string
+- SQL undefined errors requiring null checks or default values
+- Need to implement proper type casting for table field access

+### Repository Type Issues
+- Date handling in CeremonyRepository (string vs Date conflicts)
+- Null safety issues in AccommodationRepository and RoomAllocationRepository
+- Type mismatch in MealRepository for ceremony dates

+### Context API Issues
+- TanStack Query API has changed; onSuccess/onSettled properties need updating
+- Type narrowing issues in CurrentEvent interface with in operator
+- Schema definition alignment with server-side interfaces

 ## Development Plan